rdg/map-and-territory/guidance/adrs/0012-id-strategy-uuidv7.md

 The codebase currently generates identifiers via `crypto.randomUUID()` (UUIDv4) or a fallback helper.
 We want k-sortable, time-ordered IDs to improve data locality, debugging, and potential storage/index performance, while remaining globally unique and standards-based.

 ## Decision
-- Adopt UUIDv7 for new entity identifiers (Campaign, Map, Layer, future Items) going forward.
+- Adopt UUIDv7 for all entity identifiers (Campaign, Map, Layer, future Items).
-- Continue accepting existing UUIDv4 IDs in persisted projects.
-No breaking changes to parsers.
-- Provide a small ID helper that emits UUIDv7 when available, falling back to UUIDv4.
+- Provide a small ID helper that emits UUIDv7.
+No fallback needed in greenfield contexts; tests can stub if unavailable.
-- Do not change existing IDs; migration is not required.
-Mixed v4/v7 is acceptable.
+- Enforce UUIDv7 in schema validation for new data.

 ## Rationale
 - UUIDv7 is IETF draft standard (time-ordered) and widely supported across ecosystems.